Dinesh-Beniwal-15/Simon-Says-Game/README.md

-Simon Says Game - README
+🎮 Simon Says Game

-Overview:
-Simon Says is a classic memory game where players must repeat an increasingly long sequence of colors and sounds.
-This web-based implementation features a colorful, responsive design with smooth animations and visual feedback.
+A classic memory-based game where players repeat an increasingly long sequence of colors and sounds.
+This is a web-based implementation with a colorful, responsive design, smooth animations, and visual feedback.

-Features:
+🌐 Live Demo

+👉 Play the Game Here

+✨ Features

-Interactive Gameplay: Click the colored buttons to repeat the sequence
+🎯 Interactive Gameplay – Click the colored buttons to repeat the sequence

-Visual Feedback: Buttons flash when activated by the game or user
+💡 Visual Feedback – Buttons flash when activated by the game or user

-Progressive Difficulty: Sequence length increases with each level
+📈 Progressive Difficulty – Sequence length increases with each level

-Score Tracking: Current level is displayed as your score
+🏆 Score Tracking – Current level displayed as your score

-Responsive Design: Works on both desktop and mobile devices
+📱 Responsive Design – Works on both desktop and mobile devices

-Attractive UI: Gradient background with animated elements and stylish buttons
+🎨 Attractive UI – Gradient background, stylish buttons, and animations

-How to Play:
+🕹️ How to Play

-Press any key on your keyboard to start the game
+Press any key to start the game

 Watch carefully as the game flashes a sequence of colors

-Click the buttons in the same order as the sequence
+Click the buttons in the same order

-If correct, the game will add another color to the sequence
+If correct → another color is added to the sequence

-If incorrect, the game ends and shows your final score
+If wrong → game ends and shows your final score

-Press any key to restart the game after losing
+Press any key again to restart

-File Structure:
+📂 File Structure
-text
 simon-game/
-├── index.html      # Main HTML structure
+│── index.html   # Main HTML structure
-├── style.css       # Styling and animations
+│── style.css    # Styling and animations
 └── app.js       # Game logic and functionality

-Technologies Used:
+🛠️ Technologies Used

 HTML5

-CSS3 (with animations and gradients)
+CSS3 (flexbox, animations, gradients)

 JavaScript (ES6)

-Browser Compatibility
+🌍 Browser Compatibility

-This game works on all modern browsers that support:
+✅ Works on all modern browsers supporting:

 CSS Flexbox